 The Kansas Authors Club Convention prides itself on having something for writers of all ages and skill levels.

-The 2020 theme is newly released as “a sense of place” and will focus on creating living, breathing settings, and setting as a character.
+This year’s theme is newly released as “a sense of place” and will focus on creating living, breathing settings, and setting as a character.

 - $155 before August 15th

 - $185 after that date.
 Discounts are available for members and students.